yjjang/mongkie/docs/tutorial/functional_annotation.rst

  .. image:: ../images/enrich_analysis_win.png

-* Before proceeding to remaining steps, you need to import :download:`symbol2uniprot_all.csv </assets/symbol2uniprot_all.csv>` into the **node table**.
+* Before going to remaining steps, you need to import :download:`symbol2uniprot_all.csv </assets/symbol2uniprot_all.csv>` into the **node table**.
 The reason is that our in-house GO over-representation analysis tool expects IDs of gene set to be UniProt Accessions.

   #.
 Select :menuselection:`File --> Import --> Attributes from CSV File` as described in previous section.
   #.
 In the **Import Attributes** dialog,